-Vermilionville Living History Museum and Folklife Park will open its doors free of charge to all Museum Day ticket holders as part of Smithsonian Magazine’s 16th Annual Museum Day.
-This is a national celebration of boundless curiosity in which participating museums emulate the free admission policy at the Smithsonian Institution’s Washington, D.C. based museums.
-Museum Day represents a nationwide commitment to access, equity, and inclusion.
+Saturday, September 18th, 2021—Vermilionville Living History Museum and Folklife Park will open its doors free of charge to all Museum Day ticketholders on Saturday September 18, 2021 as part of Smithsonian magazine’s 17th annual Museum Day, a national celebration of boundless curiosity in which participating museums emulate the free admission policy at the Smithsonian Institution’s Washington DC-based museums.

-For Museum Day 2020, Vermilionville will showcase the “Watershed Exhibit” which introduces the dynamic interconnections of planetary heat distribution due to the seasons, seasonal weather phenomenon, the water cycle, the life cycle of plants and animals, the physics of watersheds, the effects of water on humanity, and the effects of humanity on water.
-You will also be able to find the “Bayou Vermilion River” exhibit on display in the Visitor’s Center focusing on how the Bayou Vermilion District works to keep the bayou clean and what you can do to help.
+For Museum Day 2021, Vermilionville will showcase the “Watershed Exhibit” which introduces the dynamic interconnections of planetary heat distribution due to the seasons, seasonal weather phenomenon, the water cycle, the life cycle of plants and animals, the physics of watersheds, the effects of water on humanity, and the effects of humanity on water.

 Vermilionville will also showcase an exhibition titled “Museums: From Curiosities to Caretakers of Culture.”
 This exhibition will look at the history of museums in general and of Vermilionville.
 It will provide education on the important and prestige of the American Association of Museums’ Accreditation, as well as the role Vermilionville plays in the cultural educational landscape of the Attakapas region. the Living History museum’s permanent exhibitions will demonstrate the “Caretakers of Culture,” while Wunderkammers (Cabinets of Curiosities) will be curated and installed to demonstrate the “Curiosities” part of museum history.